-Before talking about Top 10 things to do in Penang George Town, Malaysia
+Before talking about Top things to do in Penang George Town, Malaysia

+Before talking about Top things to do in Penang George town, let’s learn a bit about George Town Penang.
 George Town is not only the biggest city in Penang but a UNESCO world cultural heritage city.
-George Town shows a good mixture of Chinese Malay, Indian, and Malay culture.
-Its street art, food, buildings, the way people dress… made George Town more interesting than any other cities in Malaysia.
+Penang George Town shows a good mixture of Chinese Malay, Indian, and Malay culture.
+Its street art, food, buildings, and the way people dress made Penang George Town more interesting than any other cities in Malaysia.

-Top 10 things to do in Penang – Georgetown
+Top things to do in Penang Georgetown

-1. Find different kinds of old buildings
+2. Find different kinds of old buildings in Penang

 As soon as you get to George Town (Penang), you will be impressed by seeing different styles of architecture such as colonial architecture, religious buildings, and old trade buildings.